arjanvdmeij/msp4-bricksticker/README.md

 The site is 99% functional, the only thing that will not happen is actual payment processing.
 The site is currently restricted to a test version of Stripe, and orders will never be sent out (sorry!)
+On the plus side, this won't charge your card either.

 ### What does it do?